Columbus Medical Malpractice Attorney

 Under Ohio law, medical negligence cases are typically governed by a one-year statute of limitations period during which a case must be filed or it is forever barred.
 If an injury is not discovered right away the one year clock begins ticking on the date of discovery, or the date the injury should have reasonable been discovered.

 Ohio does, however, impose a four year statute of repose.
 This means that not matter the date of discovery there is a maximum of four years to file a claim.
 There are other exceptions to the one year rule for special circumstances.
 Furthermore, the investigation and review of medical records can sometimes be a months-long process before it can be determined if a case is viable.
+If you have a case, contact our medical malpractice lawyers as soon as possible to get started.

 AV® Rated - Top Rating for Ethics and Legal Skill